DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 3. Try Line up the red dots with the bowl and it's Green Button

-4. Don't forget to !sit down! when using it so you don't die of a heart attack
+4. Don't forget to !sit down! when using it so you don't pass out of a heart attack
 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/ad4b1b64-b4cb-48be-89bd-b8df20880d63)
 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/9dd45588-2321-41ba-b721-38a333586a25)